Jetnipat-c/shofree/README.md

 ## How to Run

-Follow these steps to set up and run the project.:
+Follow these steps to set up and run the project:

 1. Clone the repository:
     ```bash